aloiscochard/codex/README.md

     cabal install codex

+Note: You might have to install binary dependencies manually as cabal does not support them yet!

 ## Usage

 By default `hasktags` will be used, and need to be in the `PATH`, the tagger command can be fully customized in `~/.codex`.